ankostis/Hypothesis/README.md

 # Hypothesis

-yet another python wrapper for the hypothes.is api
+A python wrapper for the Hypothesis API
 ## Create an annotation using a TextQuoteSelector

 ```